Top 10 Women in Media, Entertainment, and Creative Arts in South Africa

 - Role: Actress, Producer

-- Awards & Recognition: Multiple acting awards and recognitions.
+- Awards & Recognition: Numerous acting and production awards.

 - Quote: “The sky is the limit, and no one should ever feel restricted in their dreams.”